ayushsiloiya619/Synthetic_Data_Vault/README.md

 The Synthetic Data Vault (SDV) is a Python library designed to be your one-stop shop for creating tabular synthetic data.
 It is available to the public under the Business Source License.
 Additional plans are also available.

 ## Highlights
-- **SINGLE TABLE DATA** - GaussianCopulaSynthesizer , CTGANSynthesizer .
+- **SINGLE TABLE DATA** - GaussianCopulaSynthesizer , CTGANSynthesizer , TVAESynthesizer.
 - **MULTI TABLE DATA** - DayZSynthesizer , HMASynthesizer.
 - **SEQUENTIAL DATA**